-The subject property does not meet this criterion.
 As discussed under Section 2.62.170(D) above, the detached garage does not embody elements of architectural design, detail, materials, or craftsmanship that represent a significant architectural innovation.
-The primary dwelling has characteristics of Victorian Cottage architecture.
-The garage is much simpler in design and has only been used for vehicular storage purposes.
-The garage consists of a medium gable with over-hanging eaves, a composition shingle roof, a shiplap exterior, one wood-framed window and door in the north facing front of the garage, and a white sectional garage door to the eastern front.
+The primary dwelling has characteristics of Bungalow architecture.
+The garage is much simpler in design and has only been used for vehicular and storage purposes.
+The garage consists of a medium gable roof with composition shingles, wood siding, and two small aluminum patio covers for a window and door on the west facing side.
 Overall, the garage does not have a unique design that distinguishes this property from other properties within the city.